-The cycle tour is free to join and made private for you only, you are welcome to leave a tip at the end if you want.
+The cycle tour is free to join, you are welcome to leave a tip at the end if you enjoyed it.
 We do this in the spare time, tell your favourite date and we’ll do our best to make it happen.

 Duration: 8 hours